Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Preliminary results

 associated with the ansatz of a black string \cite{Ali2020}.
 Note that $A(\rho) \in \mathbb{R}$, the cylindrical coordinates are the standard $\rho$, $\varphi$, and $z$, and that we have chosen to work in the convention of SI units.
 In addition, $l$ is the AdS radius, satisfying $l^{2} = -3/\Lambda$, with $\Lambda<0$ being the cosmological constant.
 The components of the Einstein tensor for this metric take the form of

-Hence, considering the symmetry of the Einstein tensor, we introduce two matter components: the quintessence anisotropic fluid and a matter distribution which is similar\footnote{In this work, we consider it simply as a matter distribution.} to a cloud of strings \cite{Letelier1979}, both satisfying the local conservation of energy-momentum.
-Following \cite{Ali2020}, we describe this Kiselev-like quintessence according to
+Hence, considering the symmetry of the Einstein tensor, we introduce two matter components: a Kiselev-like quintessence fluid and a matter distribution which is similar\footnote{In this work, we consider it simply as a matter distribution.} to a cloud of strings \cite{Letelier1979}, both satisfying the local conservation of energy-momentum.
+Following \cite{Ali2020}, we describe this Kiselev-like quintessence according to its energy-momentum tensor, whose components are given by

 The auxiliary state parameter $\alpha_{\scaleto{Q}{5pt}}$ is defined as